elamurugan-r/styled-components-react-app/README-eslint.md

 1) install: npm i -D eslint
 2) init: ./node_modules/.bin/eslint --init
 3) Answer all the questions asked during (step 2)
-4) Step 3 will create .eslintrc.json file in the root.
+4) Step 3 will create .eslintrc.json (or) .eslintrc.js file in the root.
 5) Create .env file in the root and add *SKIP_PREFLIGHT_CHECK=true* in the file.